tfwio/session/readme.md

 **LIMITATIONS**

-Each of these limitations is a blessing in disguise 😁

 - freshly brewed.
 - [*todo/feature*] One session on one client (browser session / IP) is allowed per User once initial session is created.  (can easily be modified)
   Will likely fix this soon.

 **EXAMPLES**

 example: **CLI executable**